gotbbt14BrittanyGates/wagmi-extended/README.md

 Note: You must wrap your application with necessary providers (e.g. QueryClientProvider from TanStack Query and WagmiProvider).

+## Playground

+Compare wagmi-extended with standard wagmi implementations in our interactive CodeSandbox project.
+[View the CodeSandbox Project](https://codesandbox.io/p/sandbox/5jr3lg) to explore its features and see how it works in practice!

 ### API

 You can import all the functions and hooks directly from `wagmi-extended`.
 For example: